rschristopher/ischristtrue.com/src/logos/index.md

     * technology -- revealed truth of techne (art, skill, technique)

 The ancient understanding of *Logia* dispels much of the confusion found in our modern view, and reveals the divine nature of knowledge and revelatory truth across all disciplines (and note that an academic discipline means literally to be a *disciple*).
-It would seem that "the study of" ethos is a vain and demonic attempt to remove God, replacing God with self-worship, as if man were God.
+It would seem that "the study of" belief is a vain and demonic attempt to remove God, replacing God with self-worship, as if man were God.

 These are echoes of that same snake in the garden,

 > Ye shall be as gods

-Let us not use our God-given mind for self-worship, but instead worship and glorify God, our creator -- the Spirit of Truth made known to us through Christ Jesus.
+Let us not use our God-given mind for self-worship or nihilism, but instead worship and glorify God, our creator -- the Spirit of Truth made known to us through Christ Jesus.